jxbz/signSGD/README.md

 ***

 General instructions:
+- Signum is implemented as an official optimiser in mxnet!
 - to use Signum in this codebase, we pass in the optim 'signum' as a command line argument.
-Signum is implemented in mxnet!
 - if you do not use our suggested hyperparameters, be careful to tune them yourself.
-Signum hyperparameters are typically similar to Adam hyperparameters, not SGD!
+- Signum hyperparameters are typically similar to Adam hyperparameters, not SGD!

 ***